-Using a well-defined null BY tensor defined on $\hech$ which plays the role of the EMT, we have shown how all the central hydrodynamical equations can be derived as (vacuum) conservation laws of such a null BY tensor.
+Using the well-defined null BY tensor defined on $\hech$ which plays the role of the EMT, we have shown how all the central hydrodynamical equations can be derived as (vacuum) conservation laws of such a null BY tensor.
 For such a null BY tensor, the corresponding gravitational counterparts of energy density, momentum density, and spatial stress tensor can be well defined.
 If the null surface dynamics is indeed to be interpreted as a null fluid, then these gravitational counter-parts (of energy density, momentum density, and spatial stress) should also be extracted from the fluid dynamical equations as well.
 This is precisely what we did as consistency checks by interpreting the null surface dynamics as conservation laws of the null BY tensor (in the vacuum case).
 With the conservation law of the null BY tensor projected onto the spatial cross section $\bnl$, we obtained the DNS equation, which is equivalent to the momentum conservation law in null hydrodynamics.
 Similarly, projecting the conservation equation of the null BY tensor along the null generators of $\hech$ and exploring the resulting dynamics in a stationary adapted coordinate system, we obtained the energy conservation law of null hydrodynamics.
 We notice that the energy density of such a null fluid is negative and its heat current vanishes.
 Our analysis shows that the suitable projections of the conservation law of the null BY tensor give rise to the necessary hydrodynamical laws of the null fluid.
 For such a null fluid and suitable identifications of temperature and chemical potential, we used the (densitized) Euler relation to indeed verify that the entropy density in the vacuum Einstein case is the usual Bekenstein-Hawking entropy density and that this null fluid satisfies the KSS bound.